CanadianShield/CustomClaimProvider/README.md

 # Troubleshooting
-To simulate an user authentication on your application, you can use this link.
+To simulate a user authentication on your application, you can use this link.
 Replace before these values:
 - tenantid
 - clientid (clientid of your application)